 (3) Update your website

-Under the CCPA, you’ll need to display a “Do Not Sell My Personal Information” button for California residents:
+Under the CCPA, you’ll need to display a “Do Not Sell My Personal Information” link for California residents:

-If you’re an online-only business with direct consumer relationships, your “do not sell” button can link to an opt-out email address
+If you’re an online-only business with direct consumer relationships, your “do not sell” link can direct users to an opt-out email address

-We anticipate “do not sell” button specs from California’s Attorney General in the coming weeks, but compliance software companies such as Truyo have started to create options for their customers.
+The IAB published its CCPA Compliance Framework in December 2019, shortly after compliance software companies such as Truyo started to create options for their customers.

 (4) Make data rights actionable